Porfirio Muñoz Ledo, Mexico’s veteran political chameleon, has died

 Muñoz Ledo then became a leading member of Cardenas’ Democratic Revolution Party.

-But in 2000, he ran for the presidency of the now-defunct Authentic Revolution Party.
+But in 2000, he ran for the presidency on the ticket of the now-defunct Authentic Revolution Party.

 In another switch, he abandoned his campaign midway in 2000 to endorse — and campaign for — ex-president Vicente Fox of the conservative National Action Party.
 Despite the ideological differences, Muñoz Ledo sensed that Fox’s plainspoken charisma could finally oust the PRI from power.